didiersmith/steve/chapters/the-particle-computer.md

 "I need a computer," he said.

-They grabbed the french press and their mugs, and practically ran upstairs to Russell's room.
+They grabbed the French press and their mugs, and practically ran upstairs to Russell's room.

 Russell fired up a terminal and pointed a remote shell at the IPv6 address.
 He was greeted with a standard UNIX environment.
 In his home directory, he found a number of directories containing source code, documentation, and tons of garbage-looking data that he couldn't make heads or tails of.
-At the top level, he found a file labeled README.txt.
+At the top level, he found a file labelled README.txt.
 He opened it and started reading.

 > Welcome Russell!